vijithassar/lit-web/README.md

 ## Loading as ES Module

-Loading as a script tag is easiest, but you can also `import` the module to enable execution of Markdown documents on the page.
+Loading as a script tag is easiest, but for more stable application builds which allow execution of Markdown you can also `import` the module.

 ```javascript
 // import ES module during a build proecess